ossd-s24/studyTool/README.md

 # studyTool
 A silly browser extension to 'help you study'
 # OverView
 For now, when the user open any page and the extension, the subway surfur video will play in the bottom of the page and users can click on "Click to download" to transit into Subway Surfur Google play page.
-More functions are expected in the upcoming week!
+Keep clicking and you will be swathed with countless delightful videos.
 # Features

 # Installation